<img height="1" width="1" style="display:none;" alt="" src="https://dc.ads.linkedin.com/collect/?pid=178113&amp;fmt=gif">

 by Alison Jones / September 22, 2016

 Any manager overseeing a space transition project will have battle stories to share.
-There will be many different experiences, and many different outcomes.
-However, there is one common experience every manager going through the space transition process will share – dealing with resistance to change.
+There will be many different experiences and many other outcomes.
+However, one common experience every manager going through the space transition process will share is dealing with resistance to change.
 This article offers some guiding principles for success.

 Change – A Business Perspective